-- 1. Conduct a customer input process to determine the best mix of services.
-Process could include customer meetings or development of a customer task force. - 2.
-Include services in wholesale supplier conservation plan and link to water savings. - 3.
-Have plan adopted by wholesale water provider's board to ensure management approval of services. - 4.
-Develop strategic work plan for how services are implemented, focusing on where there is either a need or customer request.
+- Conduct a customer input process to determine the best mix of services which could include customer meetings or development of a customer task force. - Include services in wholesale supplier conservation plan and link to water savings, where possible. - Have plan adopted by wholesale water provider governing board to ensure management approval of services. - Develop strategic work plan for how services are implemented, focusing on where there is either a need or customer request.

-- 1. Develop a tracking system for technical assistance and outreach activities - 2.
-Wholesale water provider conducts yearly water conservation plan implementation surveys to monitor progress of individual customer plan implementation and to quantify water savings from implementation of customer programs where possible.
+- Develop a tracking system to track technical assistance and outreach activities. - Conduct yearly water conservation plan implementation surveys to monitor progress of individual customer plan implementation and to quantify water savings from implementation of customer programs where possible.

-- 1. Number of staff needed depending on number of customers, size of service area, and level of implementation of water conservation programs. - 2.
-Purchase of water conservation materials for distribution; devices for promotional giveaways, and costs of hosting workshops, customer meetings, or other regional meetings.
+- Number of staff depending on number of customers, size of service area, and level of implementation of water conservation programs. - Purchase of water conservation materials for distribution; devices for promotional giveaways; and costs of hosting workshops, customer meetings, or other regional meetings.